ericdunbar/ics2o9_wiki/Explore-Task-(AP).md

 Time: 7 class periods

 Weighting: 14% of AP Grade.
-Parts of this task will also be used for your ICS2O summative task (15% of your grade)
+Parts of this task will also be used for your ICS2O culminating task (15% of your grade)

 Further Description: [here](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf?course=ap-computer-science-principles)